codacy/helm-ssm/README.md

 Currently the plugin supports the following options:

 - `region=eu-west-1` - to resolve that parameter in a specific region
-- `default=some-value` - to give a default value when the ssm parameter is optional.
+- `default=some-value` - to give a default **string** value when the ssm parameter is optional.
 The plugin will throw an error when values are not defined and do not have a default.
 - `prefix=/something` - you can use this to specify a given prefix for a parameter without affecting the path.
 It will be concatenated with the path before resolving.

 ### Values file